Austin Murphy

-Austin John Murphy Jr. (June 17, 1927 – April 13, 2024) was an American politician from Pennsylvania.
-A member of the Democratic Party, he served as a member of the Pennsylvania House of Representatives from 1959 to 1968 representing Washington County, Pennsylvania and again representing Pennsylvania House of Representatives, District 48 from 1969 to 1970, a member of the Pennsylvania Senate representing Pennsylvania Senate, District 46 from 1971 to 1977, and a member of the United States House of Representatives for nine terms from 1977 to 1995.
+Austin John Murphy Jr. (June 17, 1927 – April 13, 2024) was an American politician who served as a member of the Pennsylvania House of Representatives from 1959 to 1968 representing Washington County, Pennsylvania and again representing Pennsylvania House of Representatives, District 48 from 1969 to 1970, a member of the Pennsylvania Senate representing Pennsylvania Senate, District 46 from 1971 to 1977, and a member of the United States House of Representatives for nine terms from 1977 to 1995.
+He was a member of the Democratic Party.

 Personal life

 Born in North Charleroi, Pennsylvania, to Austin John Murphy Sr. and the former Evelyn F. Spence, Murphy grew up in the town of New London, Connecticut.
 He later returned to Charleroi and served in the United States Marine Corps from 1944 to 1946.
 He earned a Bachelor of Arts at Duquesne University in 1949 and a Bachelor of Laws at the University of Pittsburgh in 1952 and was admitted to the Pennsylvania bar in 1953.
 He practiced law in Washington, Pennsylvania, and was an assistant district attorney for Washington County before he was elected to the Pennsylvania House of Representatives in 1958.

 Murphy married Eileen Ramona McNamara Murphy on March 1, 1953, and they had seven children and 19 grandchildren.
 Mona died on March 1, 2016 in while visiting their daughter's family in Spring Valley, Nevada, a census-designated place near Las Vegas.
 Austin died on April 13, 2024, at age 96.